Sergio Osmena Bridge connecting Mactan Island and the City of Cebu.

 - If you’re on economy accommodation then expect that you will be staying for the rest of your journey together with the other passengers on a non-air-conditioned, crowded, noisy, and a bit of chaotic surrounding.

 - Why chaotic?
 Most of foreign travelers on a first time ferry trip didn’t expect what was it like being on a budget accommodation.
-Actually for us locals what was in there were pretty normal…you would be sleeping with fellow passengers on an inch apart- more often than, you will be sleeping side by side with people who snores and cough like a German guard dog, some toddler running here and there; annoying passengers keep on talking, laughing, and singing on a videoke machine in the middle of the night; ferry’s engine is quite noisy especially if your near rear section.
+Actually for us locals what was in there were pretty normal…you would be sleeping with fellow fellow human being on an inch apart- more often than, you will be sleeping side by side with people who snores and cough like a German guard dog.
+Families with kids often running here and there sometimes knocking out things; annoying passengers keep on talking, laughing, and singing on a videoke machine in the middle of the night; ship’s engine is quite noisy especially if your near rear section.
 Others are eating in front of you and not on a dining or mess hall; luggage’s, boxes, pets, electronic appliances and other household stuff are blocking your way almost like occupying the entire ship.

-- And oh, wonder why do most Filipinos carries almost every stuff inside their house when they travel?
+- And oh, you might wondering why do most Filipinos carries almost every stuff inside their house when they travel?
 That was a question asked by a puzzled foreign guy…a question were only Filipino travelers knows the exact answer.

 - Person with disability will find it a little difficult while on-board a ferry as most do not have facilities that would address their needs.